huynamnguyen/First_App/README.md

 # First_App - 28/11/2018

 ## Description
-Its a Quiz App that has 7 questions with each having 4 possible answers.
-The App determines wether you got the right answer or not after choosing one and grants you a point if it was right.
-After answering all questions you will see your final score.
+It is a Quiz App that has seven questions with four possible answers each.
+The App displays whether the correct answer was chosen and grants points accordingly.
+After completion of the quiz the final score is shown.

 ## How to play